Pension Life Wish List:

 No.2 The Pensions Regulator (tPR) to do some basic due diligence before registering occupational pension schemes.

 Also near the top of our pension wish list, is the fact that we want a good, strong and effective pensions regulator – not a chocolate teapot.
 The Pensions Regulator(tPR) seem to be reactive rather than proactive.
 The general public are not able to contact anyone at tPR. tPR doesn’t declare what due diligence they do before registering occupational schemes (in fact it is pretty hard to speak to them at all and they don’t answer emails).
 Parliament gave tPR independence and it appears they are answerable to nobody.
 They do intervene in some cases and place suspicious schemes in the hands of independent trustees, but there is no evidence that they do anything to prevent scams from getting off the ground in the first place and only take action once hundreds of victims have lost their pensions.

 No.3 Known pension scammers to be prosecuted and given maximum prison sentences to send out an urgent message of “zero tolerance” of pension scams.

-As far as we at Pension Life, know, there are few – if any – instances of scammers being jailed.
+As far as we at Pension Life know, there are very few instances of scammers being jailed.
 Known pension scammers are still out there on the streets, having scammed hundreds/thousands of victims out of their pensions and are in the process of scamming hundreds more every week.
 The same old same old worthless “investments” are still being peddled and nothing is being done to clean up this toxic trade which obliterates so many pensions collected over years of work in the hope of a secure retirement.

 No.4 Toxic UCIS’ to be investigated and “toxic” warnings to be issued